shamim-io/shamim-io/README.md

 ## About Me

 I'm a Software Developer with a passion for crafting elegant solutions that make a difference.
 With over 3 years of experience in Fullstack Development and a solid foundation in DevOps, I'm always looking to push the limits of what's possible.
-In my free time, I love learning about new technology trends and contributing to exciting open source projects.
-Let's connect and build something amazing!

 ## Skills